gwennlbh/swarpc/README.md

 } as const satisfies ProceduresMap;
 ```

-### 2. Register your procedures in the service worker
+### 2. Register your procedures in worker

-In your service worker file:
+In your worker file:

 ```javascript
 import fetchProgress from "fetch-progress"